(and a few herbs and other plants as well) I first published this in 2012, and have updated it a little bit at the bottom.)

 Celery seed: diuretic, lowers uric acid levels, can relieve gout; anti-inflammatory

-Fenugreek: Stimulates milk supply in nursing mothers, lowers serum cholesterol and blood sugar, used in Chinese medicine to tonify kidneys
+Fenugreek: Stimulates milk supply in nursing mothers, lowers serum cholesterol and blood sugar, used in Chinese medicine to tonify kidneys. tastes yummy especially in Indian cooking and in coffee (kinda like hazlenut).

 Dark chocolate: lowers blood pressure, contains anti-oxidants, increases blood flow, contains enzymes which aid the digestion of tomato-based dishes, i.e. chili and red pasta sauce.